All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Population-Level Data on GLP-1 and IBS

 A 2024 retrospective cohort analysis of insurance claims data examined IBS outcomes in over 12,000 patients prescribed GLP-1 receptor agonists for diabetes or obesity.
 The study found a 28% reduction in IBS-related healthcare visits over 12 months among GLP-1 users compared to matched controls not on GLP-1 medications .
-However, when stratified by subtype, the benefit was concentrated in IBS-D patients, while IBS-C patients showed a slight increase in constipation-related complaints.
+But when stratified by subtype, the benefit was concentrated in IBS-D patients, while IBS-C patients showed a slight increase in constipation-related complaints.

 Visceral Hypersensitivity

 One of the defining features of IBS is visceral hypersensitivity, an abnormally heightened perception of normal gut sensations.
-The rectal balloon distension test shows that IBS patients perceive pain at significantly lower inflation volumes than healthy controls .
+The rectal balloon distension test shows that IBS patients perceive pain at significantly lower inflation volumes than healthy controls.

 GLP-1 receptors are expressed in the dorsal root ganglia and spinal cord neurons that process visceral sensation.
 Animal studies demonstrate that GLP-1 receptor activation reduces visceral pain responses in colonic distension models .
 If these findings translate to humans, GLP-1 medications could address one of the most difficult-to-treat aspects of IBS.